Data Science Interview AMA | Make Your Skills Marketable

-Most of those tips are applicable to candidates applying for a variety of roles.
+Most of those tips apply to candidates applying for a variety of roles.
 Having knowledge about the company, being practical, building your project portfolio, and improving your communication skills is relevant for most job roles today.

 Questions and Answers

-Attendees posted a few of the questions prior to the webinar while some of the live questions were also answered.
-The audience seemed very interested in finding out about data science education and foundation requirement and how to enter the field as a fresh graduate with limited experience.
+Attendees posted a few of the questions before the webinar while some of the live questions were also answered.
+The audience seemed very interested in finding out about data science education and foundation requirements and how to enter the field as a fresh graduate with limited experience.